GBlanch/fCC-Data-Analysis-with-Python-Certification/4.sea_level_predictor/README.md

 ### Development

 For development, you can use main.py to test your functions to elaaborate your code in the file [`sea_level_predictor`](https://github.com/GBlanch/fCC-Data-Analysis-with-Python-Certification/blob/main/4.sea_level_predictor/sea_level_predictor.py).
-Click the "run" button and main.py will run.

 ### Testing

 We imported the tests from [`test_module.py`](https://github.com/GBlanch/fCC-Data-Analysis-with-Python-Certification/blob/main/4.sea_level_predictor/test_module.py) to [`main.py`](https://github.com/GBlanch/fCC-Data-Analysis-with-Python-Certification/blob/main/4.sea_level_predictor/main.py) for your convenience.
-The tests will run automatically whenever you hit the "run" button.

 ### Submitting